mscharley/jekyll-compass/README.md

 Usage
 -----

-You may use compass to generate a layout and configuration for you.
+You may use Compass to generate a layout and configuration for you.
 The site root is the folder where your `_config.yml` lives.
+This step is highly recommended as it will also install some plumbing to help Compass work correctly with your new jekyll-compass project.
+You can also install your favourite framework directly, just remember to add the extra parameters so that Compass understands the target project structure.

     compass create -r jekyll-compass --app=jekyll path/to/site/root

-Other `compass` commands will work as per usual, however you will need to add the `-r jekyll-compass --app=jekyll` parameters to make sure `compass` can find the files from this plugin that it needs.
-If you forget these parameters then Compass will fail with an error message as it won't understand the project layout.
+    compass create -r jekyll-compass --app=jekyll -r zurb-foundation path/to/site/root

+Other `compass` commands will then work as per usual:

-    # Compiles all your Sass/Compass into the _site folder, you may also specify --css-path on the command line
+    # Compiles all your Sass/Compass into the _site folder, or you may also specify --css-path on the command line
-    compass compile -r jekyll-compass --app=jekyll
+    compass compile
-    compass watch -r jekyll-compass --app=jekyll
+    compass watch

 You will also note that Compass will build your Sass files whenever jekyll builds the rest of your website, ensuring that what you publish is always up to date.